Turpin case: Background

-The Turpins are Pentecostal Christians, and as part of their beliefs, the couple had numerous children because "God called on them" to do so.
-They produced ten daughters and three sons between 1988 and 2015.
-The couple later experimented in swinging.
+The Turpins originally identified as Pentecostal Christians, and as part of their beliefs, the couple had numerous children because "God called on them" to do so.
+They had ten daughters and three sons between 1988 and 2015.
+The couple later left the church and it is claimed by a relative (Teresa Robinette) that the couple experimented with other lifestyles, including witchcraft and swinging.

+Abuse

+Texas

-The Turpin family lived in Fort Worth, Texas, until 1999, when they moved to the city of Rio Vista.
-In 2007, the Turpin parents moved ten of their children into an isolated trailer on their property.
+The Turpin family lived in Fort Worth, Texas until 1999, when they moved to Rio Vista, Texas.
+In 2007, the Turpin parents moved 10 of their children into an isolated trailer on their property.
 David and Louise took the two youngest and left the rest of the children to fend for themselves, bringing groceries on a weekly basis but not enough to feed everybody.
 One of their daughters, Jordan Turpin, aged six years at the time, stated there was "a lot of starving", and she had resorted to eating "ketchup or mustard or ice".
-After the family left the Rio Vista property in 2010, neighbors found feces and beds with ropes tied to them inside the house, along with dead cats and piles of garbage.
+After the family left the Rio Vista property in 2010, neighbors found feces and beds with ropes tied to them, along with dead cats and piles of garbage.

+California

 In 2014, the Turpins moved to Perris, California.
 Neighbors reported that the children were silent unless spoken to, "like children whose only defense was to be invisible"; would skip rather than walk; and appeared malnourished and pale.

 One of Louise's sisters later said that David and Louise refused to let her see the children, and another sister said she had been concerned about the children's weight, but Louise's aunt said the family pictures posted on Facebook had made her think that "they were one big happy family."

-The children did not spend all of their time in captivity.
-Photos emerged of the parents and all 13 children visiting Disneyland in nearby Anaheim.
-The boys and girls were dressed in matching Disney T-shirts.
-David and Louise had an affinity for Disney and for the park.
-The vanity plates on the couple's two cars were "DLand" and "DL4ever".

 David and Louise had been planning to move the family to Oklahoma at the time of their arrest.
 Jordan Turpin overheard her parents speaking about the move and decided it was time to call the police.